DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 What this format appeals to, what it affects and exploits is rather obvious.

-The television producers’ job is to make money.
+The television producers' job is to make money.
 Producing a show that is watched for 4 hours with little cost is a big achievement, even a victory, from a commercial perspective.